 Since oscillators are leading indicators, they provide many false signals.
 The reality is that if you scalp stocks with one oscillator, most likely you are going to accurately predict the price action 50% of the time.

-Literally the equivalent to flipping a coin.
+This is literally the equivalent to flipping a coin.